haolingdong-msft/working-docs/cadl/multi-content-type.md

 }
 // For generating uploadStringOrResource():
 // Choose Option 1: we don't generate convenience method for uploadStringOrResource(), user just use the protocol method.
-// Choose Option 2: We can generate the convenience methd like option2.
 // Choose Option 2: Not applicable to this case?
 ```